-The Board currently comprises four Directors, who collectively have extensive experience and a proven track record in investment, corporate finance and business acquisition, operation and development with additional involvement in the upstream petroleum sector and are well placed to implement the Company’s energy business objective and strategy.
+The Board currently comprises two Directors, who collectively have extensive experience and a proven track record in investment, corporate finance and business acquisition, operation and development with additional involvement in the upstream petroleum sector and are well placed to implement the Company’s energy business objective and strategy.

 Any further appointments to the Board would be made after due consideration to the Company’s requirements and to the availability of candidates with the requisite skills and, where applicable, depth of sector experience.

 Details of the Directors are set out below: